veyxov/qanata/README.md

 # Application aware layer switching 🔁 with [kanata](https://github.com/jtroo/kanata/) ⌨️ and [sway](https://github.com/swaywm/sway) 💨

 ## Additional features:
-- Current layer text overlay
+### Current layer text overlay
+- Using sdl2 for rendering just text, is overkill
+- [ ] Find a more lightweight alternative
+- Is there any better way of showing current-layer information?
+- [ ] Maybe some sway prompt using ipc?

 ## TODO 📔
 - [ ] Configuration